Skip to content ↓

 Maker Portfolio

-The Maker Portfolio questionnaire
+Maker portfolio questionnaire

 • All media attachments must include clear explanations.

 • Be clear about what work is completed versus still in progress.
-It is fine to submit works in progress, but we can only review the work you have completed so far.
+It is fine to submit works in progress, but we can only review the work that you have completed so far.

-• Assume your reviewer has general expertise in your Maker Portfolio category—but please explain things that might not be obvious if we have not done the exact kind of project you are submitting.
+• Assume your reviewer has general expertise in your Maker Portfolio category, but please explain things that might not be obvious if we have not done the exact kind of project you are submitting.

 Note: only one Maker Portfolio is permitted per applicant.